Thursday, July 30, 2009

 Both boys loved the horse ride.
 They were led around a track by a volunteer of the park.
 Many of the workers are volunteers and look as if they are high school or college students.

 All four of the kids had such a wonderful time together and got along so well.
 It was fun to watch them all together.
-They were all born in Volgograd Russia and three of the four are from the same baby home (the three youngest ones).
-My friend and her mom were in Volgograd to bring her youngest daughter home when we were there to meet B and N. We all hung out together and played with our kids for 7 or 8 days and then we all flew from Volgograd to Moscow together, where we separated because they had to stay in Moscow to do paper work stuff for their daughter/granddaughter and we were headed on back home to finish our paper work and wait for our court date.
+They were all born in Volgograd, Russia and three of the four are from the same baby home (the three youngest ones).
+My friend and her mom were in Volgograd to bring her youngest daughter home when we were there to meet Ben and Nick.
+We all hung out together and played with our kids for 7 or 8 days and then we all flew from Volgograd to Moscow together, where we separated because they had to stay in Moscow to do paper work stuff for their daughter / granddaughter and we were headed on back home to finish our paper work and wait for our court date.

 Sunday, July 12, 2009

 We just rolled in and I am sitting with the boys while they fall asleep.
 As I was giving N his goodnight hugs and kisses, he said that when he is big like daddy, I won't be able to pick him up anymore.
-I told him I would be sad when I couldn't pick him up anymore because he is such a sweetie pie (or something cutsie like that).
-He said that he would love on me and then he said that when he gets big, he is going to marry me.....to which B promptly replied that he would marry daddy:).
-N went on to say that I am his best friend and that is why he is going to marry me when he gets big and that he is going to hug me after he marries me.
-Every time N finished a sentence, B would repeat the same sentence about daddy.
-Isn't that sweet?
-I had to write that before I forgot it.
+I told him I would be sad when I couldn't pick him up anymore because he is such a sweetie pie (or something like that).
+He said that he would love on me and then he said that when he gets big, he is going to marry me.....to which Ben promptly replied that he would marry daddy:).
+Nick went on to say that I am his best friend and that is why he is going to marry me when he gets big and that he is going to hug me after he marries me.
+Every time Nick finished a sentence, Ben would repeat the same sentence about daddy.
+Such a sweet age.

 We had a fantastic trip and the boys did great, although this was our first longish trip with the boys since they have been potty trained so it was also the longest trip to K.C. and back, since we had to make lots of stops.